orefalo/svelte-splitpanes/README.md

 #### Controling the version number and forcing a release PR

-Please follows semantic versioning to generate the version number.
-If you want to change the version number of the new release, or that Release Please bot didn't generate a PR (because there is no "important" change) and you want to force a new version, you may bump(or downgrade) the version by adding a new commit (replacing `VERSION` to a version number in the format of `X.Y.Z`):
+**Release Please** actions follows semantic versioning to generate the version number.
+If you want to change the version number of the new release, or that Release Please bot didn't generate a PR (because there is no _important_ change) and you want to force a new version, you may bump(or downgrade) the version by adding a new commit (replacing `VERSION` to a version number in the format of `X.Y.Z`):

 ```shell
 git commit --allow-empty -m "chore: release VERSION (you may change the title)" -m "Release-As: VERSION"